Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 • Crowds increase as the month goes on – Early May feels very different from late May.
 Timing matters a lot!

 Bottom Line: The first half of May is one of the last true “sweet spot” windows before summer, offering lower crowds, manageable weather, and a more relaxed park experience.
-By the end of the month, crowds increase, and the heat becomes more intense, especially around Memorial Day weekend.
+By the end of the month, crowds increase and the heat becomes more intense, especially around Memorial Day weekend.
+If you have flexibility, aim for early May.
+If your trip falls later in the month, a little extra planning will go a long way.

 Weather at Disney World in May

 May weather in Orlando is warm and increasingly humid as summer approaches.
-The intense summer heat hasn’t fully arrived yet, but you’ll definitely start to feel the shift… especially as the month goes on.
+The intense summer heat hasn’t fully arrived yet, but you’ll definitely start to feel the shift, especially as the month goes on.

 What to expect: